6 Steps to Supporting a Survivor

 “You can change someone’s life, I promise.”

-These are the words that Raul Esparza shares in one of the newest videos for the Law & Order: SVU #NOMOREexcuses marathon in support of Sexual Assault Awareness Month (which took place Sunday, April 26).
+These are the words that Raul Esparza shares in a video for the April 2015 Law & Order: SVU #NOMOREexcuses marathon in support of Sexual Assault Awareness Month.
 In the spot, he was talking about the impact that supporting a survivor who shares their story with you can have on their life.

 In listening to an individual’s story, your response can have an enormous impact on that person’s healing journey.
 We wanted to point you to some tools—words, actions and resources—that can help you support someone who shares their personal experiences with you.
 Although you can never take away what happened to someone, you can be a source of comfort.